Elisu87/Web-Design-Challenge/README.md

 - Bootstrap
 - Pandas

-## The website must consist of 7 pages total, including:
+## The website consists of 7 pages total, including:

 ### A landing page containing:
 An explanation of the project.